The Hidden Epidemic of Eating Disorders (Archive)

-This week on our nationally syndicated radio show, our guest has been recognized internationally for her work on overcoming eating disorders.
+This week on our nationally syndicated radio show, you’ll hear an internationally recognized expert on overcoming eating disorders.
 There are several different types of eating disorders, and they are far more common than most people realize.
 With so much emotion surrounding food and body image, you might have a hard time understanding how to help someone suffering from this hidden epidemic.

 Types of Eating Disorders:

 Dr. Cindy Bulik points out five types of eating disorders that have been recognized.
 The first is known as anorexia nervosa, a condition in which a person has a distorted body image and does not eat enough to maintain good health.
 Another is bulimia nervosa, in which a person may eat excessively with compensatory mechanisms such as exercise, vomiting or laxative use.
 The third, binge eating, consists of excessive intake without compensatory mechanisms.
 The fourth, ARFID (avoidant restrictive food intake disorder), is similar to an extreme form of picky eating.
 Finally, “atypical anorexia” is inadequate food intake by a person with a larger body.
 The New York Times article, “You don’t look anorexic,” offers an excellent example of this disorder.
 All eating disorders are dangerous, but this last “atypical” form may be especially insidious.

 Part of the reason eating disorders have remained a hidden epidemic to a large extent is that you cannot tell by looking at someone if they are suffering.
 A teenager may simply refuse to eat with the family and layer on clothing so that it is hard to see just how much weight they are losing.
 In addition, a person in a larger body who is starving themself may encounter bias against overweight that keeps health professionals and family members from appreciating their distress.